-The following subcommittees assists the board audit and board risk and compliance committees (BAC and BRC) to manage risks:
+The following subcommittees have been formed to assist the board audit and board risk and compliance committee (BAC and BRC) to manage risks:

-Board credit committee (BCC) and board lending committee (BLC)

-One of the group's primary activities is lending to retail and commercial borrowers.
+Board credit committee (BCC) and board lending committee (BLC) One of the group's primary activities is lending to retail and commercial borrowers.
 The group accepts deposits from customers at both fixed and floating rates, and for various periods, and seeks to earn above-average interest margins by investing these funds in high-quality assets.
 The BCC and BLC are tasked to ensure this objective is achieved through the sanctioning of credit and thereby ensuring credit exposures remain within an acceptable range of credit standing.
 Such exposures involve not just loans and advances reflected on the statement of financial position; but also guarantees and other commitments such as letters of credit.

-Asset and liability committee (ALCO)

-The primary responsibility of the ALCO is the management of market and liquidity risks within set risk capacity, appetite and tolerance thresholds whilst at the same time optimising the group's profitability and capital position.
+Asset and liability committee (ALCO) The primary responsibility of the ALCO is the management of market and liquidity risks within set risk capacity, appetite and tolerance thresholds whilst at the same time optimizing the group's profitability and capital position liquidity risks within set risk capacity, appetite and tolerance thresholds whilst at the same time optimising the group's profitability and capital position.
 The ALCO reviews the macro-economic environment, as well as historical financial and strategic performance as inputs in a strategy development process, which is supported by simulations and forecasting.
 The group trades in financial instruments where it takes positions in traded instruments, including derivatives, to take advantage of, and hedge against adverse, shortterm market movements in bonds and in foreign currency, interest rate and commodity prices.
 Amongst other responsibilities, ALCO is tasked to monitor the risks associated with these activities.